PaloAltoNetworks/pan.dev/products/expedition/docs/expedition_workflow_removeunusedobject.md

 ### Step 12.
 Delete the Collection Content

-This step we will delete the collection content, which will remove all unused address, address group, service, servcie group objects in the configuration file.
+This step we will delete the collection content, which will remove all unused address, address group, service, service group objects in the configuration file.

 API syntax for the step: